dougmab/dougmab/README.md

   ### Things I like to do
   - Sometimes I draw stuff (Not good stuff tho)
-  - I like playing games on my breaks, like Wakfu (I don't think its famous), Hollow Knight and Terraria.
+  - I like playing games on my breaks, like Space Station 13, Hollow Knight and Terraria.
   - Watch movies with friends.
   - Chat about technologies and Gen-Z humor, lol!